 · High-power (30 – 500kvA per frame) – Systems of this size can accommodate UPS power supplies designed for major data centre operations.

 Further to the UPS sizing of the output required, it is also vital to consider the voltage required by critical loads.
-Electricity is invariably provided at either 230 or 240 volts (single phase), or at 400 and 415 volts (3-phase) – single phase uninterruptible power supply systems providing for most domestic and small business purposes, and 3-phase UPS systems being required for industrial or larger commercial uses.
+Electricity is invariably provided at either 230 or 240 volts (single-phase), or at 400 and 415 volts (three-phase) – single-phase uninterruptible power supply systems providing for most domestic and small business purposes, and three-phase UPS systems being required for industrial or larger commercial uses.

 Your critical loads will require one or the other, so it’s important to know your UPS size limits!